Glossary

 WebSocket Proxy Management

-A feature that allows administrators to configure and manage WebSocket proxies, enabling real-time, bidirectional communication between clients and servers.
+A feature for administrators to configure and manage WebSocket proxies for real-time, bidirectional communication between clients and servers.

 Was this helpful?